diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 In the end of the video, I switch to Numpy's internal Mandelbrot generator.

-Finally, there's the HotSpot GUI:
+Finally, there's the HotSpot 2D Heat Equation GUI.
+You can see its performance `here </performance.html#hotspot-futhark-rodinia>`_.
+This visualisation is pretty silly.

 .. raw:: html